sonnets-project/event-driven-node-demo/readme.md

   standalone manner.

 - Events are nothing more than a series of bytes that are exchanged between drivers over some transport layer (e.g. IP, sockets, MPI).
-In this example, `event.h` defines the structure of events in this demonstrator, and `event.c` defines some "convenience" methods for setting and getting event data.
-A demonstration of setting and serialisation/deserialisation of event data is defined in `event_demo.c`.

 - The driver acts as a communications broker between the node and the wider network.
 The driver receives events, interprets them to decide how to interact with the application logic (if at all), and may send events to other nodes (though this is not showcased in this example).
 The driver is (typically) quiescent, in that it only does any work when an event is received from another node.
-In this example, `driver.{c,h}` defines the logic of the driver.

 - A node is the coupling between a driver and some application logic.
 Many nodes can be connected together in an event-driven system to complete a